This article forms part of Eurostat’s methodology manual on territorial typologies.

 Changes over time that impact on the classification

 Changes to the urban-rural classification resulting from a revision of population distributions for 1 km² grid cells are less common and these may be expected every 10 years.
-The next major update of the population grid is foreseen to take place for the 2021 reference year.
+The latest major update of the population grid took place for the 2021 reference year.

-The NUTS Regulation specifies that the classification of regions should remain stable for a period of at least three years; the most recent updates were for NUTS 2010, NUTS 2013 and NUTS 2016.
+The NUTS Regulation specifies that the classification of regions should remain stable for a period of at least 3 years; the most recent updates were for NUTS 2016, NUTS 2021 and NUTS 2024.
 After each revision of the NUTS classification, population grid statistics should be re-assessed in order to (re-)classify each NUTS level 3 region.
-For the introduction of NUTS 2016, the urban-rural typology was updated exclusively to take into account changes to NUTS boundaries.
+For the introduction of NUTS 2024, the urban-rural typology was updated exclusively to take into account changes to NUTS boundaries.

-At the time of writing, a 2021 population and housing census implementing regulation is in the process of being adopted by the European Commission.
-It includes an article for 1 km² population grid statistics.
-As well as information for annual counts of populations, it also foresees more detailed analyses: population by sex, population by age, number of employed persons, population by place of birth, population by usual place of residence one year prior to the census.
+A regulation to implement the population and housing census for 2021 established a statistical action in relation to geocoded data for 1 km² population grid.
+As well as information for annual counts of populations, it also envisaged more detailed analyses concerning population disaggregated by sex, population disaggregated by age, number of employed people, population disaggregated by place of birth and population disaggregated by usual place of residence 1 year prior to the census.

-Eurostat are also discussing post-2021 census developments with national statistical authorities.
-It is hoped that the European statistical system (ESS) will agree to produce — from the mid-2020s onwards — annual counts of populations (based on usual place of residence) for a 1 km² grid, with data to be made available within 12 months of the reference period.
+Eurostat is also discussing post-2021 census developments with national statistical authorities.
+It is hoped that the European statistical system (ESS) will agree to produce – from the mid-2020s onwards – annual counts of populations (based on the usual place of residence) for a 1 km² grid, with data to be made available within 12 months of the reference period, giving the opportunity for more frequent updates.

 Published indicators

-A variety of different statistical surveys collect data for NUTS level 3 regions and this information may be used to calculate data for the three different categories in the urban-rural typology.
-This process involves aggregating the data for NUTS level 3 regions to compute a total or an average for all predominantly rural regions, intermediate regions or predominantly urban regions within a territory (for example a Member State, or the EU as a whole).
+A variety of different statistical surveys collect data for NUTS level 3 regions and this information may be used to calculate data for the 3 different categories in the urban-rural typology.
+This process involves aggregating the data for NUTS level 3 regions to compute a total or an average for all predominantly rural regions, intermediate regions, or predominantly urban regions within a territory (for example an EU country, or the EU as a whole).

 Eurostat publishes data for the urban-rural typology through Regions and cities illustrated.